brifordwylie/aws_ml_engineer_capstone/README.md

 ## Problem Statement
 Within the domain of **drug discovery**, data used for model training often comes from bench experiments where a property like solubility is measured.
-As part of the data collection, there is often **noise** associated with the measurement, differences in temperature, pH, and meansurement procedures can lead to variability.
+As part of the data collection, there is often **noise** associated with the measurement, differences in temperature, pH, and measurement procedures can lead to variability.
 Also compounds can hit activity cliffs (see [2][3][4]) where a small molecular change can lead to a significant difference in the response variable.
 For all of these scenarios, we'd like to provide a set of models that supplement a regression prediction with a 'confidence' metric for each observation.
 The confidence metrics are directly tied to varibility of the target value within feature space.
 So areas of high variability (stddev or large quantile spread) will have a lower confidence and areas that are 'smooth' (low variability/low spread) will have higher confidence.

 ## Metrics
 We'd like our confidence metric to capture areas in feature space where the model is more or less confident in it's predictions.
 In areas of high confidence we'd expect to have smaller residuals and in areas of low confidence we'd expect to see larger residuals.

-For general metrics we'll use the correlation between the our metric and TBD
+Coverage @ 90% - Does your 90% interval actually contain 90% of true values?
+This is the gold standard for UQ.

+Secondary Metrics:

-The metrics will include standard descriptive statistics about each of the confidence 'bands' (low, medium, and high).
+Correlation (prediction_std/absolute residuals): 0.499 - How well uncertainty correlates with actual errors (higher = better) Average Interval Width - Efficiency measure (narrower intervals = more useful, if coverage is maintained) The metrics will include standard descriptive statistics about each of the confidence 'bands' (low, medium, and high).

 - min/max